tennaito/rsql-jpa/README.md

 # RSQL for Hibernate

-RESTful Service Query Language (RSQL) is my language and library that is designed for searching entries in RESTful services.
+RESTful Service Query Language (RSQL) is a language and a library designed for searching entries in RESTful services.

-This library provides convertor of [RSQL expression](https://github.com/jirutka/rsql-parser) to Hibernate’s [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), from which is then generated SQL query.
-RSQL was originally created for [KOSapi](https://kosapi.fit.cvut.cz) - RESTful web services for our IS at the Czech Technical University in Prague.
+This library provides convertor of [RSQL expression](https://github.com/jirutka/rsql-parser) to Hibernate’s [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), which is converted to SQL query.
+RSQL was originally created for [KOSapi](https://kosapi.fit.cvut.cz) - RESTful web services for IS at the Czech Technical University in Prague.

 ## Overview